sheafdynamics/lunacopy/README.md

 ### Ease of use ✅
 * Avoid using Python to simplify troubleshooting and installation.
 * Append testfiles with new files without re-hashing existing files.
-* **Comprehensive automated testing suite ensures reliable operation**
+* Comprehensive automated testing suite ensures reliable operation

 Solving File Integrity on Linux
 -------------
 LunaCopy can hash and verify thousands of files for checksum integrity by writing and checking text files.
 LunaCopy's functionality is too vast for a single line of bash script but is not complex to warrant a rewrite as a command line utility.

-**Version 1.0.2 includes critical bug fixes and comprehensive testing:**
-- Fixed path handling in append mode
-- Improved relative path consistency
-- Enhanced import function robustness
-- Added comprehensive input validation
-- 37 automated tests validate all functionality
-- Complete security audit confirms safety

 Flow Chart
 --------